cobilab/cryfa/README.md

 ```bash
 ./cryfa -k pass.txt in.fq > comp
 ```
-and, to decrypt & unpack, run
+and to decrypt & unpack, run
 ```bash
 ./cryfa -k pass.txt -d comp > orig.fq
 ```
 There is a copy of file "in.fq" in `example/` directory.
 Options are described in the following sections.

+Note that the maximum file size supported by Cryfa is 64 GB.
+For larger files, you can split them, e.g. by "split" command in Linux, and encrypt each chunk.
+After the decryption, you can concatenate the chunks, e.g. by "cat" command.

 ### Input file format
 Cryfa automatically detects a genomic data file format by looking inside the